tylerwray/me/blog/react-anti-patterns/index.md

 }
 ```

-> This is completely arbitrary code, and I'm leaving quite a bit out.
+> This code is completely arbitrary, and I'm leaving quite a bit out.

 Notice how it combines styles, data loading, and regular markup?
 Especially notice how this file encapsulates all the logic around the NavBar search?
-We should optimize our code for readability, and in most cases having 3 files open to understand how a nav bar gets rendered is not readable.
+We should optimize our code for readability.
+In most cases having 3 files open to understand how a nav bar gets rendered is not readable.

 ## Lastly... 🤔

 _There are no anti-patterns!_

-Yeah kinda boring conclusion here.
+Yeah, kinda boring conclusion here.
 I think the reason I've come to love React is the un-opinionated stance it takes.
 Do what makes sense and follow good principles of programming.

 - 🧪 Write tests
 - ♻️ Always be refactoring